SNAP Benefits in Massachusetts: How to Apply and Qualify

 SNAP Household Misfortune Replacement

-You can get replacement benefits if food bought with SNAP is lost due to a fire, flood, or power outage.
-Report the loss within 10 days by submitting a signed statement or form to the DTA to have benefits restored.
+If you lose food bought with SNAP due to a fire, flood, or power outage, you can get replacement benefits.
+You must report the loss within 10 days by submitting a household misfortune form or statement.

 Pandemic Electronic Benefit Transfer (P-EBT)

-The P-EBT program replaced school meals missed during COVID-19 closures.
-Benefits were automatically issued to eligible children, and no application was needed.
-The program is not currently active but depends on future federal decisions.
+P-EBT was a temporary program that replaced school meals missed during COVID-19 closures.
+Benefits were issued automatically to eligible families and the program concluded after the 2022-23 school year.
+Future aid depends on federal approval.